ssnail/AdColony-Unity-SDK/README.md

 Previously, The simplest way to obtain the AdColony Unity plugin was to click the `Download ZIP` button located in the right-hand navigation pane of this page.
 This method is still supported, however unless you're looking to obtain all the files within this repository this method is not suggested.

 ##To Install
 To install the AdColony plug-in all you should need to do is import the package that matches the version of Unity you have.
-Upon importing, Unity should places the files in the correct location needed to support the AdColony SDK.
+Upon importing, Unity should place the files in the correct location needed to support the AdColony SDK.

 If you're not familiar with the package import process with Unity [follow this link to read more about the process](http://docs.unity3d.com/Manual/HOWTO-exportpackage.html)